idanshafat31/Zipher/README.md

 We might also need:
 * Pool ACLs - `CAN MANAGE` (Depending on Zipher capabilities).
-* Alerts ACLs - `CAN MANAGE` or `CAN RUN` (Depending on if Zipher needs alerts from databricks or we rely on our own.
-Is it the databricks SQL alerts?).
+* Secret ACLs - `READ` should be enough in order to get credentials through secrets.
-* Secret ACLs - `READ` should be enough.
+* Alerts ACLs - `CAN RUN` (Depending on if Zipher needs alerts from databricks SQL? probably not...).

 ---